-Note: For Positive Parenting Solutions Members, revisit Session 1 to learn more about Mind, Body and Soul Time, and check out “The Busy Parents Guide to Mind, Body & Soul Time” (under Ultimate Survival Guides) for extra help.
+Note: For Positive Parenting Solutions Members, revisit STEP 1 to learn more about MIND, BODY AND SOUL TIME® togetherness, and check out “The Busy Parents Guide to Mind, Body and Soul Time” (under Ultimate Survival Guides) for extra help.

 2. Ensure Your Child Gets Enough Sleep

 Sleep matters…a lot.
 Kids would never admit it, but they need regular bedtimes and plenty of sleep to be at their best.
 These key components to a healthy, calm lifestyle, however, are sometimes the first things we abandon as we celebrate the holiday season–and they’re the most daunting piece to restore in January.

 So how do we back up bedtime from the late hours we’ve grown used to keeping?

 The most effective way to get your kids more sleep is to keep bedtimes early and consistent throughout the week, without much more than a 15-minute difference on the weekends.
 If you give in to a late bedtime once, kids will think the hour on the clock is always up for negotiation.

 Note: For Positive Parenting Solutions Members, check out the advanced module “Curing the Bedtime Blues” if you need assistance streamlining your bedtime routine.

 Once you’ve reset bedtimes, refresh your evening routine so the not-so-fun stuff (brushing teeth, picking out an outfit for the next day) comes before the good stuff (reading with Mom or Dad until lights out at 8:30).